 READ: Luke 1:5-45, 57-65

-Elizabeth’s faith is quiet and unassuming.
+Elizabeth’s faith, on the other hand, is trusting and humble.
 No giants are slain.
-Or blind eyes opened.
-But with her fertility clock timed out, she accepts that her physical body can bear a child — and ushers a miracle into the world.
+No seas are parted.
+Even though she hears the angel’s prophecy secondhand through her now-mute husband, she accepts that her elderly body can bear a child — and then ushers a miracle into the world.

-Once their son is born, Elizabeth proclaims his name as “John” to a crowd of family and friends.
-With Zechariah’s confirmation of the name in writing, his voice is restored, and he begins praising God, too.
+Once their son is born, Elizabeth proclaims to a crowd of neighbors and relatives that his name is John, the name given to them by the angel.
+When Zechariah confirms the name in writing, his voice is restored, and he begins praising God along with Elizabeth.

 Week 2: A life of humility